Khloe Kardashian Blasted For Photoshop Fail After Original Look Airs On ‘Keeping Up With The Kardashians’

 “This doesn’t even look like the same person.
 She could have saved time and just posted a picture of someone she wants to look like,” replied one user.

 Other people came to her defense, saying that she was gorgeous either way.
-Others said that she looked great in the original clip, so she had no need to use heavy filtering.
+Others said that she looked great in the original clip, and insisted she didn’t need to use heavy filtering.

 “the way the kardashian family is so obsessed with photoshop, khloe is no exception she looks good in the second photo but still decides to touch up and look unrecognizable,” wrote one person.